-Administration.
-If the Proposal is not finalized by then, a new Administration with a different policy perspective could stop the process.
-In addition, if adopted in a final rule, the Proposal would qualify as a rule under the Congressional Review Act and therefore could be reviewed and disapproved by Congress in the event of a change in the Administration and control of Congress.
-Under the Congressional Review Act, disapproval would require each chamber to pass a resolution of disapproval by a bare majority and would also require approval by the new President.
+In addition, if adopted in a final rule, the proposal would qualify as a rule under the Congressional Review Act and therefore could be reviewed and disapproved by Congress in the event of a change in the administration and control of Congress.
+Under the Congressional Review Act, disapproval would require each chamber to pass a resolution of disapproval by a bare majority and would also require approval by the new president.
 This is a streamlined legislative process that can be used in a new Congress to undo rules adopted shortly before an election.

-IV.
 Conclusion

 As with any proposal, it is imperative that all stakeholders actively engage in the rulemaking process with the FDIC and other policymakers to facilitate a thoughtful approach to the final rule.
-Recent Supreme Court decisions have increased a trend of judicial skepticism towards agency rulemakings, which could potentially make the Proposal vulnerable to legal challenge under the Administrative Procedure Act.
-The comment process will play a critical role in highlighting the myriad issues raised by the Proposal, its potentially broader unintended consequences, including impacts on consumers, namely the underbanked and unbanked, and may also form the basis for any future legal challenges to the FDIC's final rule.
+Recent U.S. Supreme Court decisions have increased a trend of judicial skepticism towards agency rulemakings, which could potentially make the proposal vulnerable to legal challenge under the Administrative Procedure Act.

+The comment process will play a critical role in highlighting the myriad issues raised by the proposal and its potentially broader unintended consequences, including impacts on consumers, namely the underbanked and unbanked.
+The comment process may also form the basis for any future legal challenges to the FDIC's final rule.